alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/SoilLevel-v1.md

 in advance which are the values of **TargetLevel** property that can be set by _consumer_.

-If the array is empty the target soil level can be only monitored.
+If the array is empty the soil level can be only monitored.

 The elements of the array shall be in ascending order and not bigger than **MaxLevel**.